The peak algebra in noncommuting variables: Introduction

-One intriguing application of peak algebra is its role in providing a combinatorial formula for the Kazhdan–Lusztig polynomials, as discussed in \cite{B14}.
-In their seminal paper \cite{KL79}, Kazhdan and Lusztig introduced a set of polynomials that are indexed by pairs of elements in a Coxeter group $W$.
-These polynomials are now widely known as the Kazhdan–Lusztig polynomials of $W$ (see, for instance, \cite{BB05} or \cite{H90}).
-These polynomials play a fundamental role in several areas of mathematics, including representation theory, the geometry of Schubert varieties, the theory of Verma modules, Macdonald polynomials, and the Hodge theory of Soergel bimodules (see, for example, \cite{And95, BL00, BK81, EW14, FK98, HHL05a, HHL05b, Hai93, KL80, U00}).
+One intriguing application of peak algebra is its role in providing a combinatorial formula for the Kazhdan–Lusztig polynomials, as discussed.
 In \cite{B14}, Brenti and Caselli gave new characterization of the peak subalgebra of the algebra of quasisymmetric functions and used this characterization to construct a new basis for the peak algebra and a combinatorial formula for the Kazhdan–Lusztig polynomials. \\

 It is also shown that the peak algebra corresponds to the representations of the $0$-Hecke-Clifford algebra \cite{B04}.
-Further studies revealed connections between peaks and a variety of seemingly unrelated topics, such as the generalized Dehn-Sommerville equations \cite{A06, BMSvW0, B03} and the Schubert calculus of isotropic flag manifolds \cite{BMSvW0, BH}.
+Further studies revealed connections between peaks and a variety of seemingly unrelated topics, such as the generalized Dehn-Sommerville equation \cite{A06, BMSvW0, B03} and the Schubert calculus of isotropic flag manifolds \cite{BMSvW0, BH}.
 Notably, in \cite{Nym01, N03}, the peak algebra is generalized to the Poirier-Reutenauer Hopf algebra of standard Young tableaux, which is introduced in \cite{P95}.
 Other generalizations can be found in \cite{A04, B06, H06}. \\

+We provide an elegant and natural definition of the peak algebra in noncommuting variables and extend the theta map.
+We also generalize many known results related to the peak algebra to noncommuting variables.
+The proofs we provide here differ from the commutative cases; as a result of our constructions, we give alternative and often shorter proofs.
+Our construction also establishes the definition of Schur $Q$-functions in noncommutative variables.
+We show that the relation between $\NCPeak$ and generalized Dehn-Sommerville equation is the same as that of the commutative case.
+We also mention two surprising and interesting applications of the internal coproduct of $\NCPeak$ given by \cite{ZLZ} in the enumeration of Genocchi numbers and $q$-tangent numbers, in addition to giving representation-theoretic interpretations of theta maps of symmetric functions and noncommutative symmetric functions. \\